Lemon Creme Brulee

 - egg yolks – you’ll need the yolks of 4 large eggs for lemon creme brulee.
 Serious Eats has a bunch of ideas for what to do with leftover egg whites.

 - lemon zest – you’ll need the zest of 2 fresh lemons.
 Not the old ones that have been in your fridge for weeks.
 Get fresh ones!
-In fact, buy a whole bag and make a lemon curd cake and my lamb lollipops recipe, too!
+In fact, buy a whole bag and make a lemon filled cake and my lamb lollipops recipe, too!

 - vanilla extract – this adds flavor to the custard and enhances the lemon taste.
 I always have it around for vanilla lemonade.